Skip to main content

 Overview

-Supreme Court bars foreign divorce decree without fair hearing to protect due process
+Supreme Court bars enforcement of foreign divorces without a fair hearing for the other spouse

 Key Facts

-2. The Court held that a foreign judgment is enforceable in India only if the opposite party had a "meaningful opportunity" to be heard.
+3. Court held that a foreign judgment can be recognized only if the opposite party is given a "meaningful opportunity" to be heard, anchoring the principle of natural justice.

 Background & Context